 We replicated the same to see if it could make a smooth paste.
 We also added a Tablespoon of oil to it.
 Though it was able to grind into a paste, it wasn’t consistent throughout.
 You were able to find small pieces of ginger and garlic that were not ground properly.

 The juicer jar design is pretty much the standard.
-It can make juice of watermelon and apple pretty well and in no time.
+It can make the juice of watermelon pretty well and in no time.
 But, it is not recommended for extracting coconut milk as a large part of the milk remains in the pulp.
 So, you have to pass it through a sieve to extract the milk completely.
 In the end, you will take more effort and also end up with more utensils to wash.
 Overall, it is not as efficient as regular centrifugal juicers.

 Related reading: Bosch Truemixx Mixer Grinder Review